rebsonoliveira/sql-server/samples/features/sql-clr/Curl/README.md

 The code included in this sample is not intended to be a set of best practices on how to build scalable enterprise grade applications.
 This is beyond the scope of this sample.

 ## Apendix
-In order to quickly test the function in your dev environment, you can create and assembly using the following script that imports assembly from binary format.
-Recommendation it to take the source code, compile it, and execute the script shown above.
+In order to quickly test the function in your dev environment, you can create an assembly using the following script that imports the assembly from binary format.
+Recommendation is to take the source code, compile it, and execute the script shown above.

 ```